-AIFMD Level 2 regulation as defined in the FCA Glossary.
+AIFMD Level 2 regulation has the meaning set out in the FCA Glossary.

 AIFMD UK regulation means the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773).

 Approved Bank means (in relation to a bank account opened for the Company):